Pkcs11Interop/empty-pkcs11/README.md

 ### Android

-Execute the build script on a 64-bit Windows machine with [Android NDK r26d](https://developer.android.com/ndk/) (or newer) unpacked in `C:\android-ndk` folder:
+Execute the build script on a 64-bit Windows machine with [Android NDK r26d](https://developer.android.com/ndk/) (or newer) unpacked in `C:\android-ndk` or in a folder defined by `ANDROID_NDK` environment variable:

 ```
 cd build/android/
 build.bat
 ```

 The script should use Android NDK to build the library for all supported architectures.
 Results will be located in `libs` directory and its subdirectories.

 ### iOS